williamdemeo/Czerny/README.md

-The main program in Czerny.java takes an input n (an integer) and, for each pair of unary operations f and g on the set {0, 1, ..., n-1}, constructs an algebra consisting of an n element universe and two unary operations, f and g (i.e., f and g are unary functions mapping the set {0,1,...,n-1} to itself).
+The main program in Czerny.java takes an input n (an integer) and, for each pair of unary operations f and g on the set {0, 1, ..., n-1}, constructs an algebra consisting of an n element universe and two unary operations, f and g (i.e., f and g are both functions of one variable, and they both map the set {0,1,...,n-1} into itself).

 (This is equivalent to an automaton on n "states" and two "letters.")